Jill Dorsch joined the UMBC softball staff as assistant coach in January 2010.

 “It is with great pleasure that I welcome Jill to the UMBC softball family,” head coach Joe French said.
 “She was one of the best hitters in Robert Morris history and also did a fantastic job at St. Francis as an assistant coach for the past two years.
 What stands out right away about Jill is her high level of enthusiasm, energy and love and knowledge of the game.
 Her experience at two mid-major universities will aid us in not only the day-to-day operations of softball, but also in recruiting.
 Her talents will greatly enhance our program right away.”

-Dorsch spent the previous two seasons as an assistant coach at St. Francis University (
+Dorsch spent the last two seasons as an assistant coach at St. Francis (

 A four-year starter at Robert Morris, Dorsch etched her name in the Colonial record books from 2004-07.
 Her career .345 batting average currently ranks second all-time at Robert Morris, while her 166 hits rank fifth.
 The catcher never batted below .300 in any of her four years, and she holds three of the top 25 single-season batting averages in program history.